pitivi/pitivi/docs/design/2008_design/2008_Plugin_Interface_development.md

-At the moment plugin.settings must be a pitivi.pluginsettings.SettingsStore object, this object can then create xml data to store and retrive the settings as needed.
+At the moment plugin.settings must be a pitivi.pluginsettings.SettingsStore object, this object can then create xml data to store and retrieve the settings as needed.

 a further example for the entire settings store is: